potassco/asprilo/docs/index.md

 # What is *asprilo*?

-**asprilo** is a benchmark suite for [answer set programming (ASP)](https://en.wikipedia.org/wiki/Answer_set_programming), based on typical scenarios in intra-logistics and warehouse automation with multiple mobile robots.
-Specifically, the diverse and complex nature of those settings makes them an ideal test bed for methods and technologies in ASP.
-Beyond that, asprilo also supports any other solving approach that complies with its I/O interface.
+**asprilo** is an empirical framework to study typical scenarios in intra-logistics and warehouse automation with multiple mobile robots.
+Due to the diverse and complex nature of this domain, asprilo offers an ideal test bed not only for modern industrial scenarios but complex dynamic problems in general.
+Although, the implementation of asprilo relies on [answer set programming (ASP)](https://en.wikipedia.org/wiki/Answer_set_programming) and Python, it also supports any other approach that complies with its fact-based I/O interface.

 <iframe width="49%" height="315" src="https://www.youtube.com/embed/ifYKHIvdnjw" frameborder="0" allowfullscreen align="left"></iframe>
 <iframe width="49%" height="315" src="https://www.youtube.com/embed/GHRwpWzL0j8" frameborder="0" allowfullscreen align="right"></iframe>